evgenygunko/CopyWords/README.md

 I have customized Anki's card template to contain additional information about a word, such as transcription, sound file, etc. CopyWord tool makes it easier to fill a new card by automatically finding a word in online Danish dictionary and parsing different parts.
 Then you can click on various "Copy text" buttons to copy text into clipboard and paste it into Anki editor.

-First type a word or its part in the "Search" texbox and click FInd.
+First type a word or its part in the "Search" textbox and click FInd.
 If this word exists in the [Den Danske Ordbog](http://ordnet.dk/ddo/) online dictionary, it will be parsed and presented in the tool.
 Use "copy" buttons to copy relevant text into clipboard and paste it into the Anki card editor.

 ![Copy word parts into Anki](https://raw.githubusercontent.com/evgenygunko/CopyWords/master/img/Copy_word_parts.png)